nsweeting/shopify/README.md

 Shopify.Product.find(session, 1)
 ```

-Here are some examples of various types of the various types of requests that can be made.
+Here are some examples of the various types of requests that can be made.

 ```elixir
 # Create a session struct